Start an LLC in Colorado with these Five Easy Steps

 Read our LLC Tax Guide to learn more about federal income taxes for LLCs.

-Colorado requires LLCs to file an annual report with the Colorado Secretary of State.
+Colorado requires LLCs to file a periodic report each year with the Colorado Secretary of State.

-File an Annual Report Online with the State of Colorado
+File an Periodic Report Online with the State of Colorado

 Fee: $10 (Nonrefundable)